TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 8/John 8.26.md

 ---

-I have many things to speak and to judge concerning you: howbeit he that sent me is true; and the things which I heard from him, these speak I unto the world.
+I have many things to speak and to judge concerning you.
+However he who sent me is true; and the things which I heard from him, these I say to the world."